-6. Process & Procedure Numbered list describing steps in a chronological sequence of actions towards a goal For an analysis of how something works, or instructions for performing a certain task Ordering our snow removal service is as easy as 12 3: Call 1-800-555-SNOW or email us at info@wolfelandscaping&amp;snow Let us know your address and driveway size (can it fit only one parked car, two end-to-end or side-by-side, four, etc.?)
+6. Process & Procedure

+- Numbered list describing steps in a chronological sequence of actions towards a goal - For an analysis of how something works, or instructions for performing a certain task

+Ordering our snow removal service is as easy as 123:

+- 1. Call 1-800-555-SNOW or email us at info@wolfelandscaping&snow - 2.
+Let us know your address and driveway size (can it fit only one parked car, two end-to-end or side-by-side, four, etc.?) - 3.
 Pay by credit card over the phone or via our secure website, and we will come by to plant driveway markers within the week.
 That way, our snow blowers will be able to respect your driveway boundaries throughout the winter clearing season.

-7. General to Specific Starts with the bigger picture as context before narrowing the focus to something very specific For an in-depth analysis or explanation of a topic Wolfe Landscaping & Snowblowing provides a reliable snow-removal service throughout the winter.
+7. General to Specific

+- Starts with the bigger picture as context before narrowing the focus to something very specific - For an in-depth analysis or explanation of a topic

+Wolfe Landscaping & Snowblowing provides a reliable snow-removal service throughout the winter.
 We got you covered for any snowfall of 5 cm or more between November 1st and April 15th.
 Once accumulation reaches 5 cm at any time day or night, weekday or weekend, holiday or not, we send out our fleet of snow blowers to cover neighbourhood routes, going house-by-house to service registered customers.
 At each house, a loader-mount snow blower scrapes your driveway and redistributes the snow evenly across your front yard in less than five minutes.

-8. Definition & Example Starts with a definition and provides specific examples for illustration For explaining concepts to people coming to the topic for the first time A loader-mount snow blower (LMSB) is a heavy-equipment vehicle that removes snow from a surface by pulling it into a front-mounted impeller with an auger and propelling it out of a top-mounted discharge chute.
+8. Definition & Example

+- Starts with a definition and provides specific examples for illustration - For explaining concepts to people coming to the topic for the first time

+A loader-mount snow blower (LMSB) is a heavy-equipment vehicle that removes snow from a surface by pulling it into a front-mounted impeller with an auger and propelling it out of a top-mounted discharge chute.
 Our fleet consists of green John Deere SB21 Series and red M-B HD-SNB LMSBs.

-9. Point Pattern A bullet-point listing of various connected but unprioritized points supporting a main point preceding them For breaking down an explanation in a reader-friendly point-by-point presentation such as an FAQ page Wolfe Landscaping &amp; Snowblowing's "Don't Lift a Finger This Winter" deluxe package ensures that you will always find your walkway and driveway clear when you exit your home after a snowfall this winter!
-It includes: Clearing and salting your driveway with every 3 cm or more of snow accumulation Clearing the snowbank at the end of your driveway within minutes of it being formed by the city plow Shoveling and salting your walkway all the way to your front door after a 3 cm+
+9. Point Pattern

+- A bullet-point listing of various connected but unprioritized points supporting a main point preceding them - For breaking down an explanation in a reader-friendly point-by-point presentation such as an FAQ page

+Wolfe Landscaping & Snowblowing's "Don't Lift a Finger This Winter" deluxe package ensures that you will always find your walkway and driveway clear when you exit your home after a snowfall this winter!
+It includes:

-- the way to your front door after a 3 cm+ snowfall or freezing rain Shoveling by request any other walkways on your property
+- Clearing and salting your driveway with every 3 cm or more of snow accumulation - Clearing the snowbank at the end of your driveway within minutes of it being formed by the city plow - Shoveling and salting your walkway all the way to your front door after a 3 cm+ snowfall or freezing rain - Shoveling by request any other walkways on your property